antonkril/magento-rjs-config/README.md

 # magento-rjs-config

+**NOTE** Magento is working on external bundling solution with asynchronous bundle loading.
+This configuration will be deprecated.

 r.js build file for Magento 2.2.0-rc30 CE Luma theme.

 **NOTE**: manual modification of build file for your project IS NOT REQUIED.
 Major benefit will be achieved by any blank or luma-based installation with this build configuration without modifications.
 Tweaking it is optional, if you want to achieve 100% improvements.